Elizabeth MacGonagle

 Teaching

 Prof. MacGonagle's undergraduate course offerings include surveys of African history, a seminar on sexuality and gender in African history, a course on the liberation of southern Africa, and a seminar on memory in global perspective.
 At the graduate level, she teaches seminars in both African Studies and African history.
-She co-directed an innovative humanities lab, ColLAB, from 2017-2021.
+She co-directed an innovative humanities lab, ColLAB, from 2017-2021 and currently leads a study abroad program in Salvador, Brazil over winter break with Prof. Luciano Tosta focused on race history, and health.
+She is a faculty fellow with the University Honors Program.

 Teaching interests: